- Blue Grotto

 After breakfast, take the ferry back to Malta and continue to Qawra (19 miles, one hour and 15 minutes).

 Stay seven nights at the 4-star Hotel Santana (4Q) on an all-inclusive basis.
-Enjoy the rest of the day at leisure.
+Join an orientation walk, then enjoy the rest of the day at leisure.
 B, L, D

 Day 5 Mosta, Mdina and Rabat